abiquo/abiquo-cookbook/README.md

 When installing the Abiquo Monolithic profile, you may also want to set the `node['selfsigned_certificate']['cn']` attribute to match the hostname of the node.
 You can also use it together with the [hostname](http://community.opscode.com/cookbooks/hostname) cookbook to make sure the node will have it properly configured.

+# Testing

+In order to test the cookbook you will need to install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+Once installed you can run the unit and integration tests as follows:

+    bundle install
+    bundle exec rake          # Run the unit and style tests bundle exec rake kitchen  # Run the integration tests

 # License and Authors

 * Author:: Ignasi Barrera (ignasi.barrera@abiquo.com)